-Since our travels have now spanned two decades, clearly, there was something essential about these items time and time again.
+Since our travels have now spanned two decades, clearly, there was something essential about the items we’re highlighting in this write-up time and time again.

 Want to see what they are and why?
 Read on and find out!

 Sturdy Hiking Boots

 Your feet are probably one of the most important parts of your body on a trip (let alone a hike).